tms4517/RISC-V_DDCA/single-cycle/single-cycle.md

 ## Register File

 The register file consists of 32-registers of 32-bits each.
-It consists of two read address ports and one write address port (all 5 bits wide) that allow two registers to be read and one register to be written simultaneously.
+It consists of two *readAddress* ports that read data from the memory elements to their respective *readData* ports.
+It also consists of a *writeAddress* port that *writeData* to the memory element when *writeEnable* is asserted.

 ## Data Memory

 The data memory has a single read/write address port, *rwAddress*.
 If its *writeEnable* is asserted, then it *writesData* to the memory element on the rising edge of the clock.
-If its write enable is 0, then it reads data from the memory element to the *readData* bus.
+If its write enable is 0, then it reads data from the memory element to the *readData* port.